vtex-sites/base.store/README.md

 ## 🎓 Learning Gatsby

 Looking for more guidance?
-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
+Full documentation for Gatsby lives [on their website](https://www.gatsbyjs.org/).
 Here are some places to start:

-- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.
+- **For most developers, we recommend starting with Gatsby's [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.
+- **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

 ## ⚡ Performance
-This project uses Google's Lighthouse CI for analysing the store's performance and setting performance budgets.
-The urls tested can be found and changed in the `ci.collect.url` property.
+This project uses Google's Lighthouse CI for analyzing the store's performance and setting performance budgets.
+The URLs tested can be found and changed in the `ci.collect.url` property.
 Feel free to change this at your will

 <!-- AUTO-GENERATED-CONTENT:END -->